awsdocs/aws-java-developer-guide/doc_source/creating-clients.rst

         }
     }

-The builder also exposes fluent setters for :java-api:`ClientConfiguration <ClientConfiguration>`', :java-api:`RequestMetricCollector <metrics/RequestMetricCollector>`, and a custom list of :java-api:`RequestHandler2 <handlers/RequestHandler2>`.
+The builder also exposes fluent setters for :aws-java-class:`ClientConfiguration <ClientConfiguration>`', :aws-java-class:`RequestMetricCollector <metrics/RequestMetricCollector>`, and a custom list of :aws-java-class:`RequestHandler2 <handlers/RequestHandler2>`.

 The following is a complete example that overrides all configurable properties.